 Our commercial success depends on our ability, and the ability of our licensors and collaborators, to develop, manufacture, market and sell our product candidates and use our licensors' or collaborators' proprietary technologies without infringing the property rights of third parties.
-For example, we have entered into license agreements with the Regents of the University of California and the Johns Hopkins University related to our LADD and GVAX product candidates, respectively, and license agreements with Karagen Pharmaceuticals, Inc. and the Regents of the University of California related to our STING Activator product candidates, and we expect to enter into additional licenses in the future.
+For example, we have entered into license agreements with the Regents of the University of California related to our LADD product candidates, and license agreements with Karagen Pharmaceuticals, Inc. and the Regents of the University of California and a consortium of universities led by Memorial Sloan Kettering related to STING Activators, and we expect to enter into additional licenses in the future.
 If we fail to comply with the obligations under these agreements, including payment and diligence terms, our licensors may have the right to terminate these agreements, in which event we may not be able to develop, manufacture, market or sell any product that is covered by these agreements or may face other penalties under the agreements.
 Such an occurrence could materially adversely affect the value of the product candidate being developed under any such agreement.
 Termination of these agreements or reduction or elimination of our rights under these agreements may result in our having to negotiate new or reinstated agreements, which may not be available to us on equally favorable terms, or at all, or cause us to lose our rights under these agreements, including our rights to intellectual property or technology important to our development programs.

-We have granted Janssen certain rights to file, prosecute, maintain and enforce specific patents that relate to ADU-214 or ADU-741.
+We have granted our partners rights to control certain matters related to our intellectual rights for licensed products.
 Our inability to control the filing, prosecution, maintenance and enforcement of such patents could materially harm our business.

-As part of the agreements with Janssen related to ADU-214 or ADU-741, we have granted Janssen the initial right and responsibility to file, prosecute, maintain and enforce any patents and patent applications that contain pending or issued claims that are specifically directed to the antigens contained in ADU-214 or ADU-741.
-For example, if a third party is infringing one of the antigen-specific patents by marketing a product that is identical or similar to ADU-214 for the treatment of lung cancer (such as a biosimilar of ADU-214), Janssen would have the initial right to enforce the antigen-specific patents against the third party.
-If we do not have the ability to control the enforcement of the antigen-specific patents against a third party that is marketing a product that is identical or similar to ADU-214 or ADU-741, our business may be materially harmed.
+As part of the license agreements with Janssen related to ADU-214 or ADU-741, we have granted Janssen the initial right and responsibility to file, prosecute, maintain and enforce any patents and patent applications that contain pending or issued claims that are specifically directed to the antigens contained in ADU-214 or ADU-741.
+As part of the license agreement with Merck related to CD27, we have granted Merck the first rights to prosecute certain patent rights and we are required to consult with Merck with respect to infringement matters related to certain licensed patents.
+Our inability to control these intellectual property rights could materially harm our business.
+For example, if a third party is infringing one of the antigen-specific patents by marketing a product that is identical or similar to ADU-214 for the treatment of lung cancer (such as a biosimilar of ADU-214), Janssen would have the initial right to enforce the antigen-specific patents against the third party and may make decisions with which we may not agree.

-We have granted Janssen the right to determine patent term extension strategy for specific patents that relate to ADU-214 or ADU-741.
+We have granted Janssen and Merck rights to determine patent term extension strategy for specific patents that relate to ADU-214 or ADU-741 or CD27, respectively.
 Our inability to control the patent term extension strategy could materially harm our business.